rabstolaf/bwsys/06_golden-node-configuration.md

 * `$ ./mpi_script.sh`

 ***
+* Should we put this part somewhere else? -> Depends how we are implementing the other parts and if this page is the last page.
 This is the end of the Cluster Manager Training!
 Congratulations for making it!
 Feel free to go through the training multiple times as that will give you a better understanding of how everything works.